-- Let them know that that their child is being placed at SEND. - Discuss any assessments, strengths and difficulties relating to their child. - Share and contribute to an Individual Learning Plan (ILP) for the next term. - Share an Individual Provision Map detailing provision and support in school.
+- Let them know that that their child is being placed on the SEND Register. - Discuss any assessments, strengths and difficulties relating to their child. - Share and contribute to an Individual Learning Plan (ILP) for the next term. - Share an Individual Provision Map detailing provision and support in school.

-This is part of the graduated approach and cycle of 'Assess, Plan, Do, Review' required in the Code of Practice 2014.
+This is part of the graduated approach and cycle of 'Assess, Plan, Do, and Review' required in the Code of Practice 2014.

 Pupils' opinions are sought and recorded as part of the ILP process.
 Records are kept of these meetings and are available to parents.
 Thereafter, parents and children are invited to a meeting at least each term to review progress made, set targets and agree provision for the next term.
-In the Spring Term the Inclusion Manager will write a review of progress and provision for all pupils on the SEND List.
-This will accompany the pupil's Annual School Report.

-Systems for Monitoring Children at SEND Support (SENDS):
+Systems for Monitoring Children on the SEND Register